orkung/orkung.github.io/_posts/2021-03-24-kafka-notlari.md

 [ayaga_kaldirma](https://wurstmeister.github.io/kafka-docker)

 ### Kafka: The Definitive Guide Notes (Oreilly book)
-*Publish/subscribe messaging* is a pattern that is characterized by the sender (publisher) of a piece of data (message) not specifically directing it to a receiver (subscriber) subscribes to receive certain classes of  messages.
+-Publish/subscribe messaging- is a pattern that is characterized by the sender (publisher) of a piece of data (message) not specifically directing it to a receiver (subscriber) subscribes to receive certain classes of  messages.

 Kafka often described as a "distributed commit log" or more recently as a "distributing streaming platform."

-the unit of data within Kafka is called a *message*. the term *stream* is often used when discussing data within systems like Kafka.
+the unit of data within Kafka is called a -message-. the term -stream- is often used when discussing data within systems like Kafka.
 Most often, a stream is considered to be a single topic of data

 the replication mechanisms within the Kafka clusters are designed only to work